pimsmath/one-two-syzygy/README.md

 ```

 For EKS, the output of `terragrunt apply` (or `terragrunt output`) includes the
-filesystem ID for the [EFS Filesystem](https://aws.amazon.com/efs/) which was
+cluster name and the filesystem ID for the [EFS
+Filesystem](https://aws.amazon.com/efs/) which was created.
+Both of these values
-created.
-This ID value will be needed by helm below.
+will be needed by helm below.

 Use the AWS-CLI to update your `~/.kube/config` with the authentication details